 Redevelopment of the site has been a part of the community’s vision for decades, reinforced through numerous public engagement opportunities over several years.
 We know how important this site is to the community and we want the community to not only understand what is being proposed, but to also have an opportunity to weigh in.

-For years, Eugene Water & Electric Board (EWEB) housed their operations on an approximately 16-acre property along the riverfront.
-Understanding the potential of this site, in 2007 EWEB and the City of Eugene began the process of transforming this property to connect Eugene’s downtown to the Willamette River and create an active place for the entire community.
+For years, Eugene Water & Electric Board (EWEB) housed their operations on the 16-acre property along the riverfront.
+In 2007, understanding the potential of this site, EWEB and the City of Eugene began the transformation process connecting Eugene’s downtown to the Willamette River and creating an active place for the entire community.

-The Riverfront Master Plan Opens a New Window. was approved by the EWEB board in 2010 based on input from more than a thousand community members.
-The plan outlines the creation of a world-class public park along the waterfront and a high-quality multi-use riverfront development that will reflect the community’s vision, providing economic and housing opportunities, promoting compact urban development, and enhancing natural resources.
-In 2013, the City Council adopted the Master Plan along with land use policies to support its implementation.
+Over a thousand community members provided input for the Riverfront Master Plan Opens a New Window. , which was approved by the EWEB board in 2010 and City Council in 2013.
+The plan outlines the creation of a world-class public park along the waterfront and reflects the community's vision for a high-quality multi-use riverfront.
+Creating economic and housing opportunities, promoting compact urban development, and enhancing natural resources for our community.

-EWEB decided to sell the property to the City in 2013 after refocusing on their core mission of providing utility services to the community.
-The City’s Urban Renewal Agency finalized the property purchase from EWEB for $5.75 million in April 2018.
+A key milestone for the development of the property began when EWEB decided to sell the property to the City in 2013 and the City’s Urban Renewal Agency finalized the property purchase from EWEB for $5.75 million in April 2018.
 Funds for the purchase came from the Riverfront Urban Renewal District.
-This was a key milestone in the efforts to redevelop the site.

-In June 2017 the Urban Renewal Agency signed an Exclusive Negotiating Agreement (ENA) with Williams/Dame & Associates for the riverfront redevelopment property.
+In June 2017, the Urban Renewal Agency signed an Exclusive Negotiating Agreement (ENA) with Williams/Dame & Associates (now Atkins Dame Inc.) for the riverfront redevelopment property.
 The Agency currently has a Disposition and Development Agreement with Williams & Dame for the redevelopment of the site.
-See Williams & Dame section above for more information.
+See Atkins Dame Inc. section above for more information.

 The Riverfront property is part of the Riverfront Urban Renewal District which makes it eligible for urban renewal funds.
 The Riverfront Urban Renewal Plan, outlines the goals and objectives for the site's revitalization.